Frequently Asked Questions

 The Flourishing Way Program

-Absolutely!
-This is one of the most common concerns I hear, and I want to assure you: creativity isn't about being "good" at arts and crafts or related activities or even about having special talents.
+• Absolutely!
+This is one of the most common concerns I hear, and I want to assure you: creativity isn't about being "good" at arts and crafts or even about having special talents.

-I understand this concern deeply.
+• I understand this concern deeply.
 The Flourishing Way isn't about adding more to your plate.
 It's about nourishing yourself in a way that can help give you more energy for everything else.
-Sessions are designed to be restorative, not depleting.
+Sessions are designed to be restorative.

 Plus, with recordings available, you can participate on your schedule.
 Many participants find that the energy and clarity they gain from the program actually helps them manage their other commitments more mindfully, compassionately and effectively.

 Many participants use a combination of live attendance and recordings, based on their schedule.
-The community aspect can continue in our private group between sessions, too.
+The community aspect can continue in our private group in the training portal between sessions, too.

-It's an educational and experiential program focused on creative exploration and personal growth.
-We're not diagnosing or treating mental health conditions, but offering tools and community for professional sustainability and personal flourishing.
+It's an educational and experiential professional development program focused on creative exploration and personal growth.
+We're not diagnosing or treating mental health conditions, but offering tools and community for professional sustainability and flourishing.

 If you're dealing with significant depression, anxiety, or other mental health concerns, I encourage you to talk to a mental health professional or other local health professional.

-Many people find that the creative activities make sharing feel more natural and less vulnerable than traditional discussion-based groups.
-The focus is on the process of exploration and discovery, not on analysis or the final product.
+Many people find that the creative activities make sharing feel more organic than traditional discussion-based groups.
+The focus is on the process of exploration and discovery and reflection, not on analysis or the final product.

 General

-Other professional development courses might focus on developing a new technique or earning a certification.
+• Other professional development courses might focus on developing a new therapy technique or earning a certification.

 This program focuses on nourishing and supporting you.

-My approach addresses the root issue: disconnection from your authentic, compassionate and playful self.
-By reclaiming your compassion, creativity and play, you're not just managing depletion, you're cultivating sustainable vitality.
+My approach addresses the root issue: disconnection from your compassionate, creative and playful self.
+By reclaiming your compassion, creativity and play, you're cultivating ways to stay connected to yourself and your work

 Plus, my background as both a psychologist, poet and creative practitioner allows me to combine evidence-based psychology with transformative creative practices.

-I understand this concern.
+• I understand this concern.
 You need practical approaches that are effective despite the high-pressure environment of work.
-My methods are grounded in psychological research about resilience, meaning-making, and sustainable well-being.
-One aspect we teach in the program is to help you permit yourself to slow down in appropriate moments.
+My methods are grounded in psychological research about meaning-making and sustainable well-being.
+One aspect we teach in the program is to allow yourself to slow down in appropriate moments.

 The creative practices aren't an escape from reality but tools for building the inner resources you need to thrive in demanding work.
-Many participants report feeling more grounded, energised, and effective in their professional roles.
+Many participants report feeling more grounded, energised, and effective in their professional roles as they experience our programs.

-You're ready if you're feeling depleted in your helping role and curious about a different approach to restoring your energy.
-The main requirement is a willingness to explore and be gentle with yourself in the process.
+• You're ready if you're feeling depleted in your helping, teaching or leadership role and curious about a different approach to restoring your energy.
+The main requirement is a willingness to explore and be kind to yourself in the process.

 Individual Coaching